mcp-rune 0.107.0

 AppState Variables

-Search ViewlistSchema, currentRecords, currentPage, modelName, activeFilters, filterDefinitions
+find_model_applistSchema, currentRecords, currentPage, currentPagination, modelName, currentQuery, activeFilters, filterDefinitions

 Dynamic Rendering